The Ringy Blog

 For example, consider the following scenario:

-• Let’s say that previous sales forecasting predicted that salespeople should be able to subscribe to at least ten new customers during the month of July for a specific SaaS product.
+• Let's say that previous sales forecasting predicted that salespeople should be able to subscribe at least ten new customers during July for a specific SaaS product.

 • However, this forecast only considered the financial data from subscriptions located in the ERP, which indicated increased revenue from the product during the month of July from the previous year.